Rose-OS/Desktop-Rose/README.md

 ## How to install?
 So, you've finally decided to install RoseOS!
+Congratulations!
-Congratulations Here is how you can install it.
+Here is how you can install it.

 REQUIREMENTS (install the following):